Seed & Potted Plants

 Aristolochia tomentosa Dutchman's

-shipping, Please send/email your zip code and number of plants for the UPS
+each plus Boxing/Shipping, Please send/email your zip code and number of plants for the

 shipping cost.
-UPS shipping will cost the same for 1 to 6 plants with
+Shipping will cost the same for 3 to 6 plants with

 additional OR OTHER plants increasing the shipping only a small amount for most